2024 entry (view 2023 entry)

 More about tuition fees, living costs and financial support.

-This course combines politics and international relations with the study of Portuguese, the official language in nine countries.
+This course combines politics and international relations with the study of Portuguese, the most widely spoken language in the southern hemisphere.
 This provides a valuable skill set, ideally tailored to the increasingly globalised workplace.

 You will study the politics of individual countries and governments and the relationships between countries, communities and individuals.